A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 More Bruce Peninsula activities:

-- Be sure to make a reservation well in advance to score a campsite at Bruce Peninsula National Park
+• Be sure to make a reservation well in advance to score a campsite at Bruce Peninsula National Park.

-- Cozy cabins, home-cooked food, fun events and great stargazing opportunities make Red Bay Lodge a wonderful stay nearby
+• Cozy cabins, home-cooked food, fun events and great stargazing opportunities make Red Bay Lodge a wonderful stay nearby.

-- Fathom Five National Marine Park offers unique experiences that celebrate Georgian Bay, including island campsites, coastal hiking, boat tours and some of Canada’s finest scuba diving
+• Fathom Five National Marine Park offers unique experiences that celebrate Georgian Bay, including island campsites, coastal hiking, boat tours and some of Canada’s finest scuba diving.

-- Located on the tip of the Bruce, Tobermory is the gateway to Manitoulin Island via the MS Chi-Cheemaun Ferry
+• Located on the tip of the Bruce, Tobermory is the gateway to Manitoulin Island via the MS Chi-Cheemaun Ferry.

 Mer Bleue Boardwalk Trail in Ottawa

-Get a glimpse of Canada’s north in the nation’s capital at Ottawa’s Mer Bleue Bog.
-Located barely 20 minutes from downtown, this easy, kilometre-long boardwalk trail provides you with a close up view of sphagnum moss, Labrador tea and stunted spruce forest of one of Ontario’s southernmost peat bogs.
+Located only 20 minutes from downtown, this easy, kilometre-long boardwalk trail provides a close-up view of sphagnum moss, Labrador tea and the stunted spruce forest of one of Ontario’s southernmost peat bogs.

-More about Ottawa:
+More outdoor experiences in Ottawa:

 Barron Canyon Trail in Algonquin Provincial Park